shirazkn/shirazkn.github.io/content/posts/lie-groups_calculus.md

 \]
 </p>

 The notation may seem cumbersome, but given how light-yet-powerful the notation of differential geometry is already, it's not too bad (depending on what you intend to do with it).
-Drawing a diagram involving the points $g$ and $hg$, as well as the maps $L_g$ and $L_h$, can help in understanding the above calculation.
+Drawing a diagram involving the points $g$ and $hg$, as well as the maps $\mathcal L_g$ and $\mathcal L_h$, can help in understanding the above calculation.

 A left-invariant volume form can be defined as $\omega = \varepsilon^1 \wedge \varepsilon^2 \wedge \cdots \wedge \varepsilon^n$, and has analogous invariance properties.